dotnet/csharplang/proposals/low-level-struct-improvements.md

 For the purposes of span safety rules, such an `unscoped out` is considered simply a `ref`.
 Similar to how `in` is considered `ref` for lifetime purposes.

+The `unscoped` annotation will be disallowed on `init` members and constructors.
+Those members are already special with respect to `ref` semantics as they view `readonly` members as mutable.
+This means taking `ref` to those members appears as a simple `ref`, not `ref readonly`.
+This is allowed within the boundary of constructors and `init`.
+Allowing `unscoped` would permit such `ref` to incorrectly escape outside the constructor and permit mutation after `readonly` semantics had taken place.

 Detailed Notes:
 - An instance method or property annotated with `unscoped` has *ref-safe-to-escape* of `this` set to the *calling method*.
 It means `this` is effectively a `ref` parameter to the method.
 - A `struct` annotated with `unscoped` has the same effect of annotating every instance method and property with `unscoped`